Post 358 – by Gautam Shah

-Patina over copper alloys, such as bronze, due to the chlorides leads to green, while sulfur compounds are brown.
-The basic palette for patinas on copper alloys is blue-black due to ammonium sulfide, brown-black with liver of sulfur, blue-green for cupric nitrate, and yellow-brown due to ferric nitrate.
+Patina over copper alloys, such as bronze, due to the chlorides leads to green, while sulphur compounds are brown.
+The basic palette for patinas on copper alloys is blue-black due to ammonium sulphide, brown-black with liver of sulphur, blue-green for cupric nitrate, and yellow-brown due to ferric nitrate.
 For new artefacts accelerated patination carried out by applying chemicals with heat.
 Colours range from matte sandstone yellow to deep blues, greens, whites, reds and various blacks.
 Some patina colours are achieved by the mix of pigments and chemicals.
 The surface is enhanced by waxing, oiling, or other types of lacquers or clear-coats.
 French sculptor Auguste Rodin used to instruct assistants to urinate over bronzes stored or buried in the yard.
 A temporary-washable patina is produced on copper by vinegar (acetic acid).

 Auguste Rodin Balzac Bust 1892